 Okay, so it shouldn’t be much of a surprise that when I’m writing, I think in visual scenes.
 When Illustrating, I think of deepening the story.

 A friend of mine who used to be my husband, still says, after I recover from something germy, “You’re not back to normal, you’re back to your usual self.”

 That just about sums it up, I think, for all creative people.
 He’s a creative thinker, too.
 Scientists need to be, at least part of the time, so . . ..

-When I was young, my books were well loved—sometimes doing double duty in building-block towers, other times, as a source of past-bedtime sneak-reading under the covers, one word at a time, dimly lit by the glow-in-the-dark eye of my owl puppet.
+When I was young, my books were well loved—sometimes doing double duty in block towers, other times, as a source of past-bedtime sneak-reading under the covers, lit by the glow-in-the-dark eye of my owl puppet, one word at a time.

 Writing is like that.
 Actually all creativity is—whether it’s art, dance, music, science, math—you need to be both brave and vulnerable to create something new.
 Otherwise, you stick with what’s safe and you (and others around you) eventually leave or go nuts with boredom.

 Over twenty years ago, after reading Jane Yolen's Touch Magic, I wrote her an enthusiastic fan letter, enclosed some enthusiastic picture book manuscripts, and sent it to her publisher with a request to forward it.

 Amazingly, they did.
 Even more amazingly, Ms. Yolen wrote back . . . from Scotland . . . diplomatically suggesting that I might like to join the Society of Children's Book Writers and Illustrators.